ToniWonKanobi/theoveranalyzed.net/posts/2015/6/27/easily-create-filenames-url-slugs-from-blog-post-titles.md

 set theresult to replace_chars(theresult, "]", "")
 set theresult to replace_chars(theresult, "`", "")
 set theresult to replace_chars(theresult, ";", "")
-set theresult to replace_chars(theresult, ",", "")
-set theresult to replace_chars(theresult, ".", "")
-set theresult to replace_chars(theresult, "'", "")
 set theresult to replace_chars(theresult, "/", "")
 set theresult to replace_chars(theresult, "?", "")
 set theresult to replace_chars(theresult, ":", "")
 set theresult to replace_chars(theresult, "@", "")
 set theresult to replace_chars(theresult, "=", "")
+set theresult to replace_chars(theresult, "&", "")
 set theresult to replace_chars(theresult, "$", "")
+# I added the following three replacements
-set theresult to replace_chars(theresult, "(", "")
+set theresult to replace_chars(theresult, ",", "")
-set theresult to replace_chars(theresult, ")", "")
+set theresult to replace_chars(theresult, "'", "")
 set theresult to replace_chars(theresult, "\"", "")
-set theresult to change_case(theresult)
 ```

 And here's a screenshot of the workflow:

-![Make URL Slug.workflow][10]
+![Slugify.workflow][10]

 ### Explanation

-Essentially, what `Make URL Slug.workflow` does is take selected text and automate the changes I was making to the title text previously.
+Essentially, what my `Slugify.workflow` does is take selected text and automate the changes I was making to the title text previously.
 It makes uppercase letters lowercase, and it removes spaces and funky characters and replaces them with hyphens.

 I also assigned a keyboard shortcut to the service, so that I don't have to invoke the 'right-click' submenu.